-"But I'm not a business stakeholder, Lauren!"
-Hey, neither am I. But that doesn't mean we can't start these conversations to learn more about how our companies work.
-(In fact, Inedo research showed that individual contributors actually enjoy work more and do a better job when they understand higher-level stuff about their company.)
+“But I’m not a business stakeholder, Lauren!”
+Hey, neither am I. But that doesn’t mean we can’t start these conversations to learn more about how our companies work.
+Individual contributors actually enjoy work more and do a better job when they understand higher-level stuff about their company.
 DevOps is as much about communication as technology; have a conversation to discuss HA with your manager and you might learn more about how your company works.

 Load Balancing and HA in ProGet